-Why Private Grade School Is Worth The Expense
+Is Private Grade School Worth The Expense?

 “If you want your children to turn out well, spend twice as much time with them, and half as much money.” – Abigail Van Buren.

-I strongly believe nurture is the biggest determinant of who we become as adults.
+I believe nurture is the biggest determinant of who we become as adults.
 We can argue whether nurture plays a 51% role or a 90% role compared to nature.
 But it's clear there's a strong correlation between how we raise our children and how good of a citizen our children turn out to be.

 If any one of us gets a traffic violation, we've got to spent eight hours going to online traffic school to atone for our sins unless we want black marks on our driving record and higher insurance premiums for the next couple of years.
 An immediate fine is also a guarantee.
 Why shouldn't parents go through mandatory educational training as well if their kids do bad things before they become adults?

 Given the importance of nurturing our kids, it's logical to conclude getting the best grade school education possible before adulthood is a good idea.
 We've only got one shot at raising our kids to be outstanding citizens.

-While it regularly costs $40,000+ in tuition plus another $20,000 in room and board and fees at many private universities, Punahou is a relative bargain at $19,950 for grades K – 8 and $22,300 for grades 9 – 12.
-If we divide the tuition by the nine months they are in school, we get $2,216 per month for K – 8 and $2,477 per month for 9-12.
+While it regularly costs $40,000+ in tuition plus another $25,000 in room and board and fees at many private universities, Punahou is a relative bargain at $26,975 for grades K – 12 for 2023.
+If we divide the tuition by the nine months they are in school, we get $2,997 per month.

 Given students are in school from 8am – 3pm on average a day, they are in school for roughly 140 – 154 hours a month.
 That comes out to $19 / hour.
-That's pretty cheap given it costs $50 – $100 / hour to pay a licensed electrician or plumber to fix anything in your house.
+That's pretty cheap given it costs $60 – $100 / hour to pay a licensed electrician or plumber to fix anything in your house.

 If you compare the monthly or hourly cost of private grade school to day care cost, the cost is right in line as well.
 But while you're in grade school, you should theoretically be learning much more in a class room than from your babysitter or day care professional.

-Teachers Who Care
+Teachers Who Seem To Care

 Every teacher cares about their students, just to different degrees.
 At Punahou, it seems like the teachers not only really care about their students, they also feel empowered because their students respect them.
 Many of the teachers are alumni who uphold the traditions of the school.